-Except for disclosures to IADR or GSK as agreed to by applicant, all applicants shall agree not to disclose their application or the contents thereof to others until August 30, 2018.
+Except for disclosures to IADR or GSK as agreed to by applicant, all applicants shall agree not to disclose their application or the contents thereof to others until after the 2018 IADR General Session & Exhibition.
 After the judging process has been completed, GSK will have access to applicant names, their institutions, the proposal title and abstract only, and may wish to discuss potential commercialization of the concepts disclosed in the applications with the applicants, if the applicants so agree.

 Completed applications should be submitted online at the link provided before the closing date of December 11, 2017.

 Further information can be obtained from the Sheri S. Herren, Strategic Programs Manager (Email: email@example.com).